-6 The Acts Amendment (Petroleum) Act 1990 s.
+7 The Acts Amendment (Petroleum) Act 1990 s.
 191(2) (as amended by the Acts Amendment (Petroleum) Act 1994 s.
 3) reads as follows:

-“

 (2) Notwithstanding anything in the principal Act —

 (a) section 4 of the principal Act shall have effect in relation to the Barrow Island Pipeline and the Withnell Bay Pipeline as if —